regreen/EMBD_public/embryocrop/README_embryocrop.md

 8. Specify the microns per pixel of the camera being used for the images.
 a. failure to properly define pixel size will result in poor image cropping!!
-9. Select Run at the bottom left corner and the program When the cropping and processing of your images has completed, the cropped versions will be saved in a new subfolder labeled ìcropî in the same folder as the uncropped images.
+9. Select Run at the bottom left corner and the program When the cropping and processing of your images has completed, the cropped versions will be saved in a new subfolder labeled ‚Äúcrop‚Äù in the same folder as the uncropped images.

 **We make available two formats of test files for testing embryoCropUI.py.
 This folder is too large for Github requirements and thus is stored on the Zenodo repository (https://zenodo.org/record/1475442#.W9jvApNKiUl).
 Download and unzip.
 We recommend testing one or both to ensure the program is functioning properly on your system:
 i.
 TESTME2_BGLI140_1t_a1.tif- a compiled multi-tif format
-1. Load file in the ëopení field.
+1. Load file in the ‚Äòopen‚Äô field.
 Set Z=1, T=6, C=3, DIC=1 and use the default settings for all other fields.
 Click Run.
-If successful, a message will appear at the bottom of the GUI window that says ëembryos savedí and it will generate a folder in the same location as the test file labeled ìcropî; this should contain 4 embryos. ii.
+If successful, a message will appear at the bottom of the GUI window that says ‚Äòembryos saved‚Äô and it will generate a folder in the same location as the test file labeled ‚Äúcrop‚Äù; this should contain 4 embryos. ii.
 Test_field- a folder containing an short image series
-1. Load the first image in the test_field folder into the ëopení window.
+1. Load the first image in the test_field folder into the ‚Äòopen‚Äô window.
 Set Z=18, T=4, C=3, DIC=3, change the pixel size to 0.26um/pix.
-Click Run. a message will appear at the bottom of the GUI window that says ëembryos savedí and it will generate a folder in the same location as the test file labeled ìcropî; this should contain 2 embryos.
+Click Run. a message will appear at the bottom of the GUI window that says ‚Äòembryos saved‚Äô and it will generate a folder in the same location as the test file labeled ‚Äúcrop‚Äù; this should contain 2 embryos.
 **These files should crop in seconds to minutes, but larger image sequences may take some time.
-The bottom corner of the GUI window will read-out what the program is doing (ìLoading imagesî, ìcroppingî, or ìembryos savedî).
+The bottom corner of the GUI window will read-out what the program is doing (‚ÄúLoading images‚Äù, ‚Äúcropping‚Äù, or ‚Äúembryos saved‚Äù).
 If an error occurs, the message will appear here.

 3.Running screenCrop.py
 This software allows you to batch crop many files at once, but it is less user friendly and has not been optimized across platforms.
 It was designed to function with data output from CV1000 imaging systems; if you have a CV1000 and follow the instructions below, it should work seamlessly.
 If you have another system, modifications to the code will likely be required and someone with Python experience will be needed.
 In the event that it is needed, we outline key elements of the code and our file structure to guide such efforts.
 Successful bulk cropping requires: